arcanstone/DistributedURLShortener/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/arcanstone/DistributedURLShortener/blob/main/LICENSE.md) file for details.

-## Acknowledgments

-- Inspired by industry-standard URL shortening services
-- Built with performance and reliability as core principles
-- Designed for educational and production use cases

 ---